dualra1n/dualra1n/README.md

 # Important info about dualboot Versions

-- For devices with A11 SoCs, iOS 14.2 and earlier will fail to boot.
+- For devices with A11 SoCs, iOS 14.2 and older will fail to boot.
 Therefore, use iOS 14.3 or later instead.

 - Dualbooting iOS 13 only supports 13.6 and 13.7 and will most likely **NOT** support any lower!
 - iPhones with a capacitive home button (ex. iPhone 7/7+) on iOS 13 **WILL NOT HAVE A WORKING HOME BUTTON**.
 To get around this you can enable assistive touch in the main iOS and it will pass onto the dualbooted OS